-Semitropic will continue with the same metrics and actions from Goal 1 of the 2021-2022 LCAP in the 2022-2023 LCAP.
-In action 11, Semitropic plans to add an additional classroom assistant that will help keep group sizes smaller for the benefit of students and meeting their unique needs.
-Additionally, these assistants will be used in conjunction with teachers and administration to cover classrooms as necessary in order for teachers and other staff to attend PD and coaching sessions.
+Semitropic will continue with the same metrics and actions from Goal 1 of the 2022-2023 LCAP in the 2023-2024 LCAP.
 Progress was made toward the achievement of academic rigor and increasing student proficiency in all subject areas.
 Included all federal funds this year in LCAP to complete our story for how we are serving our students and growing and improving services.
+Semitropic will continue with coaching from KCSOS in Math and Science/ELD strategies.
+In addition, MTSS strategy training prior to the start of school and throughout the year will help address positive behavior change.

-A report of the Total Estim Estimated Actual Percenta Table. ages of Improved Service s for last year's actio ns may be found in th e Contributing Action s Annual Update
+A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
+A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+Table.